The Gathering is:

-The Gathering, is a short Sunday evening worship service with a guest speaker
+- a short Sunday evening worship service with a guest speaker

-Start time: 6 PM
+Start time: 5:30 PM

-Finish time: 7:30 PM approximately
+Finish time: 7: 00 PM approximately

 Occasionally, we switch things up a bit and have a social event or enjoy another activity (eg. apple picking for the Food Bank) instead of having a guest speaker.

 For more info, contact the Queen’s Canterbury Club co-chairs at the club email address: firstname.lastname@example.org

 Voicemail: (613) 548-7254 x 3

 “I really like that the gathering is a place to worship God and share in community with others.
 I appreciate that there is no pressure to it and that we are posed questions to provoke further thought by each week’s speakers.
 I really appreciate the variety of speakers at the Gathering as you get a different type of thinker every week.”

 “The Gathering is an opportunity to join other Christians to deepen my faith by pondering the hard questions.

 Answering these harder questions is made less intimidating by the fact that there are other university students and other non-university members of St. James there who are struggling alongside me and who are encouraging me.
 Each person I’ve sat with for worship and dinner has given me wisdom and information with which I’ve gone home and pondered for the week.